Guy Rivard

-Guy Rivard (born August 1, 1936) is a Canadian former politician in the province of Quebec.
+Guy Rivard (August 1, 1936 – August 14, 2025) was a Canadian politician in the province of Quebec.
 Rivard served in the National Assembly of Quebec from 1985 to 1994 as a member of the Liberal Party and was a junior minister in the government of Robert Bourassa.
 His handling of Quebec's language laws in 1989 attracted national attention.

 Early life and career

 Rivard was born in Trois-Rivières and received his early education in that city.
 He attended the Collège Jean-de-Brébeuf from 1952 to 1956 and earned a medical degree at the Université de Montréal between 1956 and 1961.
-He specialized in pediatrics in Montreal, and later trained in respiratory illnesses at Yale University from 1964 to 1967.
+He specialized in pediatrics in Montreal and later trained in respiratory illnesses at Yale University from 1964 to 1967.
 In 1977, he received a diploma from the Executive Program for Health Systems Management at the Harvard Business School.

 Rivard was a pediatrician at the Hopital Sainte-Justine in Montreal from 1967 to 1976 and was its director of professional services from 1976 to 1980.
 He also worked in various capacities at the Université de Montréal from 1967 to 1982, when he entered public administration as the deputy minister for Social Affairs in the Government of Quebec.
 After serving in this capacity for two years, he returned to academia in 1984-85.